Bhutan Photo Tour

 Day 10: Bumthang – Mongar (198 Km, 7hrs)

-The Photo tour Bhutan continues eastwards winding through more rugged terrain.
+The Photo tour of Bhutan continues eastwards, winding through more rugged terrain.
 The drive with spectacular views will take about 7 hours.
 Pass through Ura village in Bumthang before climbing sharply to the highest motorable pass in the Kingdom, the Thrumshingla Pass- 4000m.
 Here we will stop for a while and try to spot some high altitude birds.

 It is the prime habitat for Blood Pheasants and also holds other high altitude species like Snow pigeons, Orange-flanked Bush Robin, Golden, and White-browed Bush Robin, Fire-tailed Myzornis, Spotted Nutcracker, Red-billed Chough, Fire-tailed Sunbirds, Greats Parrotbills, Stripe-throated, and Rufous-vented Yuhinas, Thrush, White-collared and Grey-winged Blackbird, Rusty-flanked Treecreeper Buff-barred, Ashy-throated, Blyth’s and Large-billed Leaf Warbler.
 Have lunch at Restaurant in Sengor.
 Later we will stop at Sengor for a while and do the birding around Sengor looking for Satyr Tragopan.
 It is the known hotspot for Satyr Tragopan.
 Proceed towards Yongkola.
 This is again a perfect spot for Birding.
 Bird species such as Bay Woodpecker, Great and Golden- throated Barbets, Rufous-necked Hornbill, Wedge-tailed Green Pigeon, Mountain Hawk Eagle, Orange-bellied Leafbird, Maroon Oriole, Scarlet, and Grey-chinned Minivets, White-gorgeted, Little Pied, Ultramarine and Verdieter Flycatchers, Little Forktail, Black-throated Prinia, Grey-hooded, Grey-cheeked and Chestnut-crowned Warblers and many more are spotted here.
 Later drive towards Mongar.